This guide will walk you through the basic functions of ChronOS that you will likely use frequently on and before race day including:

 - Now, to finalize the manual time sync, press the Set Time button.
 The LED marquee should flash between red and green and the status bar along the top of the screen should flash red to indicate a successful sync.

-A ChronoSync is a USB device manufactured by ChronoTrack that contains an ultra-high precision clock that is accurate to the second for 3 days after Syncing.
+A ChronoSync is a USB device manufactured by ChronoTrack that contains an high-precision clock that is accurate to the second for 3 days after setting its time.

 Please note that a ChronoSync is only compatible with Pro2, BoxScore 3, and MiniTracks running firmware version 5.3.8 or higher.